njahn82/rev_flip_results/results.md

 Retrieving open content licenses including start date from Crossref, we were able to obtain 416 articles from 21 that were made available immediately as open access articles in the year or after the reverse flip.
 They represent 5.4% of the total article volume studied.

-Using data from the Open APC initiative, we finally checked whether institutions have financed hybrid open access articles in reverse-flipped journals.
-We found evidence for institutional sponsorship for three individual articles in reverse-flip journals, and as part of a transformative agreement "Springer Compact" offered by Springer Nature to individual institutions and countries.
-Table summaries the total number of articles in reverse-flip journal that were made openly available under "Springer Compact" agreements, as well as its proportion per transformation contract.
-Although the proportion these articles is marginally, findings suggest that mechanisms were missing that would have helped institutions to prevent funding of open access publication in reverse-flipped journals.
+Using data from the Open APC initiative, we then checked whether academic institutions had financed hybrid OA articles in reverse-flip journals.
+We found evidence for institutional sponsorship for three articles in these journals, and as part of the transformative agreement “Springer Compact" between Springer Nature and individual institutions and countries.
+Table summarizes the total number of articles in reverse-flip journals that were made openly available through “Springer Compact” as well as its proportion per transformation contract.
+Although the proportion of these articles is marginal, our findings suggest that control mechanisms that help institutions to prevent funding of OA publications in reverse-flipped journals are not in place.

 Sponsor           OA Articles in Reverse Flip Journals   All OA Articles   Proportion (in%)